lindawangg/COVID-Net/README.md

 Currently, the COVID-Net team is working on COVID-RiskNet, a deep neural network tailored for COVID-19 risk stratification.
 Stay tuned as we make it available soon.

-If you would like to **contribute COVID-19 x-ray images**, please contact us at linda.wang513@gmail.com and a28wong@uwaterloo.ca or alex@darwinai.ca.
+If you would like to **contribute COVID-19 x-ray images**, please submit to https://figure1.typeform.com/to/lLrHwv.
 Lets all work together to stop the spread of COVID-19!

 If you are a researcher or healthcare worker and you would like access to the **GSInquire tool to use to interpret COVID-Net results** on your data or existing data, please reach out to a28wong@uwaterloo.ca or alex@darwinai.ca